Search

 Every person, family and property will have different requirements when it comes to a solar power system and installation.
 If a company has a generic, non-tailored quote that goes out to all their customers, you are not getting an accurate quote and may be charged a completely different figure compared to what you initially intended to pay.

-The Clean Energy Council (CEC) provides standards in which installers, retailers and products need to adhere to obtain accreditation.
-This accreditation demonstrates that the installers, retailers and products are competent and comply with regulations and standards within the industry.
+Solar Accreditation Australia (SAA) provides standards in which installers need to adhere to obtain accreditation.
+This accreditation demonstrates that the installers are competent and comply with regulations and standards within the industry.

 Approved modules and inverters that meet Australian Standards for use in the design and installation of solar photovoltaic (PV) systems.